ChilledNeon/sw-dev-fall-2022-git-github-fundamentals-ChilledNeon/README.md

 ## 📝 Required next steps

 * Open a pull request and let your teacher know that you’ve finished this course.
+(Welp, I hope I did this right)
 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!

 ## 📝 Optional next steps